chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 - Navigate to `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> csr-active-config`.
 - Change the Data value of csr-active-config to `03080000` which sets SIP to Partial.

-[!NOTE]
+>[!NOTE]
 > I would highly recommend adding an entry for `csr-active-config` under `NVRAM -> Delete -> 7C436110-AB2A-4BBB-A880-FE41995C9F82`.
-Doing this will always ensure the `csr-active-config` value stored in your NVRAM will always be up-to-date with the value set under `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> csr-active-config`.
-Now we don't have to reset NVRAM each time we change our csr-active-config!
+Doing this will always ensure the `csr-active-config` value stored in your NVRAM will always be up-to-date with the value you have set in your config.plist.
+This means we do not have to reset NVRAM each time we change our csr-active-config.
 (You can do this for other NVRAM variables like boot-args for example.
 Thank you [corpnewt](https://github.com/corpnewt) for this great tip!)

 ![SetSipPartial](https://github.com/chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/blob/main/Photos/Set-SIP-Partial.png)</br>